 When and how do you get paid?

-You get paid at the session, or very shortly after.
+Another huge selling point for participating in focus groups is the rapid pay.
 In-person focus groups hand you a Visa gift card or cash equivalent when you walk out the door.
-Some studies pay by check mailed within a few days.
 Online studies often pay via Visa gift card delivered digitally after completion.
-Fieldwork states the incentive type and amount before you agree to participate, so there are no surprises on payout day.
+You are always told the payment type and amount before you agree to participate, so there are no surprises.

 What stuff do you need to start?